Cap32/react-wormhole-hoc/README.md

 ```

-For more usage, please check the `./example` directory, or clone this repo and run `npm start` to start live demo.
+For more usage, please check the `./example` directory, or clone this repo and run `npm run example` to start live demo.

 ## API